gwilku/jscan-docs/general/getting_started.rst

 Bluetooth adapter
 =================

+.. note:: iPhones work with BT 4.0 (BLE) adapters only.

 1. Plug the adapter into the OBD port
 	In newer vehicles (2018+) you might need to use a `security bypass`_ cable in order to make changes to your vehicle.
 See the vehicle-specific section.